combinatrix-ai/PromptTrail/README.md

   - [ ] Sophisticated CLI experience for intuitive demo
   - [ ] Turn-based execution that can be used by other libraries
 - [ ] Vector Search Integration
-- [ ] Better error messages that helps debugging
+- [ ] Better error messages that help debugging
 - [x] Caching of API call
 - [x] Function Calling